YIO-Remote/documentation/content/docs/hardware/remote/index.md

 ---
 title: "Remote"
-description: "The YIO remotes is designed as HID for all kind of SmartHome backend Systems and SmartHome devices."
+description: "The YIO remote is designed as HID for all kinds of SmartHome backend Systems and SmartHome devices."
 menu:
   docs:
     parent: "hardware"
 weight: 20
 ---

-The YIO remotes is designed as [HID](https://en.wikipedia.org/wiki/Human_interface_device) for all kind of SmartHome backend Systems and SmartHome devices.
-More Information about supported Integrations can be found in the menu.
+The YIO remote is designed as [HID](https://en.wikipedia.org/wiki/Human_interface_device) for all kinds of SmartHome backend Systems and SmartHome devices.
+More Information about supported integrations can be found in the menu.

 ### YIO Remote Hardware